aaronbloomfield/pdr/labs/lab07/index.md

 ### array.ibcm ###

 Write another IBCM program that reads in an array and prints its elements forwards and backwards.
+Your program will first be given the **array size** *n* as input.
+The next *n* lines of input will contain the contents of the array.

 - The array base address is hard-coded into memory, meaning it's a pre-set value that isn't obtained by user input.
 We will be inputting arrays of many different sizes into your program, so make sure you carefully choose where to store your array in memory.
 - Before your program halts, it should print out the array both forwards and backwards.